Veto vs Sage matchup in Valorant

 Veto vs Sage Matchup Summary

-The Veto vs Sage matchup in Valorant is a heavily one-sided matchup.
-Based on 7 competitive matches analyzed, Veto wins 57.1% of the time compared to Sage's 42.9%, a 14.3 percentage point difference.
+The Veto vs Sage matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 7 competitive matches analyzed, Sage wins 57.1% of the time compared to Veto's 42.9%, a 14.3 percentage point difference.
 The most significant gap is in headshot accuracy, where Veto consistently outperforms.
-In this Sentinel vs Sentinel matchup, Veto has overwhelming superiority in this agent matchup.
-Sage should never take isolated fights against Veto and must rely entirely on team coordination, utility, and crossfires to compete effectively.
+In this Sentinel vs Sentinel matchup, Sage has overwhelming superiority in this agent matchup.
+Veto should never take isolated fights against Sage and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Veto vs Sage Fragging Analysis